 The captured CO₂ and renewable hydrogen are then catalytically methanated (a process called Power-to-Gas) in modular reactors by French company ATMOSTAT.
 The methane is then liquified and used to fuel natural gas lorries.

 The Horizon 2020 project is not our first involvement in Power-to-Fuel/Power-to-Methane work.
 Such work was first demonstrated in 2015 during a project consortium led by the Institute for Energy Technology and with partners Audi, the University of Applied Sciences Rapperswil, the Swiss Competence Centers for Energy Research, the Swiss Commission for Technology and Innovation, Energie Zurichsee Linz, Erdgas, EWJR, and Climeworks.

-Switching to renewables is a mandatory step to achieve a carbon neutral economy and to constrain global warming to safe limits.
+Switching to renewables is a mandatory step to achieve a carbon neutral economy and mitigate climate change.
 The complete adoption of renewables will only be possible with sufficient large-volume energy storage, which at the moment is scarce in Europe.
 However, as the European Union plans to use 43% of renewable energy by 2030 and 50% by 2050, more energy storage is certainly needed.

 Making use of the Europe-wide natural gas network in conjunction with STORE&GO technology thus holds considerable potential.
 Aside from Climeworks, industrial partners of the STORE&GO project are ATMOSTAT, ENGINEERING as project coordinator, HYSYTECH, IREN Energia SPA and studio BFP.
 Research partners are the CEA and Politecnico di Torino.